foundry-rs/book/src/cheatcodes/broadcast.md

 ### Description

-Using the address that calls the test contract or the address / private key provided as the sender, have the next call (at this call depth only) create a transaction that can later be signed and sent onchain.
+Using the address that calls the test contract or the address / private key provided as the sender, has the next call (at this call depth only and excluding cheatcode calls) create a transaction that can later be signed and sent onchain.

 ### Examples